At Summit Community Services Inc, we see complaints as a valuable way of meeting and responding to your expectations and concerns.

 - Consider the matter, including conducting an interview with the person if possible, and consider whether a different decision is warranted.
 If the person provides new information this can be taken into account at the first level appeal

 - Inform the person making the appeal in writing of the reasons for decision with clear reference to the policy criteria.

-SCS Inc will let you know what has happened with 21 days of receiving the appeal
+SCS Inc will let you know what has happened within 21 days of receiving the appeal.

 If you are still not happy you can contact the Housing Appeals Committee.
 For contact details see below: